Constitution of the European Hobbes Society

 d.
 Information about events organised under the aegis of the EHS shall be circulated to all members.

 VII.
-Any amendments to the Constitution shall be submitted in writing at least one month prior to the GM.
+Any amendments to the Constitution shall be submitted in writing to the EC prior to the GM.
 The Constitution may then be amended by a two-thirds majority of those voting at the GM.

 VIII.
 Dissolution of the EHS.